 The following provides some key definitions used in this document.
 Refer to IETF RFC 4949 for a complete Internet Security Glossary, as well as tutorial material for many of these terms.

-Caller ID: The originating or calling parties telephone number used to identify the caller carried either in the P-Asserted-Identity or From header fields in the SIP [RFC 3261] messages.
+Caller ID: The originating or calling party’s telephone number used to identify the caller carried either in the P-Asserted-Identity or From header fields in the SIP [RFC 3261] messages.

 (Digital) Certificate: Binds a public key to a Subject (e.g., the end-entity).
 A certificate document in the form of a digital data object (a data object used by a computer) to which is appended a computed digital signature value that depends on the data object.
 [RFC 4949].
 See also STI Certificate.